 If you don’t want to use these, make sure you test logging into your Apple account and your email.

-If you’re feeling leery about the move to macOS Monterey, you should dig through feedback from early adopters.
+If you’re feeling leery about the move to macOS Monterey 12.6.1, you should dig through feedback from early adopters.

-Again, there’s a chance you encounter bugs and/or performance issues on your Mac after moving to Apple’s new operating system.
+Again, there’s a chance you encounter bugs and/or performance issues on your Mac after moving to Apple’s new macOS firmware.

-Big updates like macOS Monterey often hits older Mac models the hardest so if you own an older Mac model, and you’re concerned about the jump up from your current macOS software, you’ll want to track down feedback from those who have taken the plunge.
+Software updates like macOS Monterey 12.6.1 often hits older Mac models the hardest so if you own an older Mac model, and you’re concerned about the jump up from your current macOS software, you’ll want to track down feedback from those who have taken the plunge.

 This feedback will alert you to potential bugs and problems.
-You also might learn about potential benefits of Apple’s new operating system.
+You also might learn about potential benefits of Apple’s latest macOS update.

 Some of you might want to wait for long-term feedback to emerge before committing.
-And others might even want to wait for Apple to roll out the next batch of bug fixes for macOS Monterey problems.
+And others might even want to wait for Apple to roll out new software.

-macOS Monterey went through an extensive beta testing period, but problems have unsurprisingly slipped through the cracks into the final version.
+Apple tested macOS Monterey 12.6.1 behind the scenes, but problems have unsurprisingly slipped through the cracks into the final version.

 As we push away from the release we’re already hearing about a number of different issues ranging from installation problems to issues with first and third-party apps.